Ohio colon cancer survivors hope Chadwick Boseman's death boosts awareness, research

 By the time it was discovered, the cancer had already spread to his liver and lymph nodes.

-“I was pretty healthy and active leading up to it.
-I rode mountain bikes, skied and ran all the time,” the Cuyahoga Falls resident said.
-“This kind of thing can sneak up on you.”
+"I was pretty healthy and active leading up to it.
+I rode mountain bikes, skied and ran all the time," Smas said.
+"This kind of thing can sneak up on you."

 Smas, now 42, is one of a growing number of people under the age of 50 who are being diagnosed with colon cancer.
 From 2011 to 2016, cases of colorectal cancer increased by 2.2% in people under age 50, the American Cancer Society reports.